Where is it stated that you cannot attach the racks to the building?

 12 Interaction with buildings

-12.1 The connection of storage racks to buildings, or to other structures other than the floor, is not recommended.
+12.1 The connection of storage racks to buildings or other structures other than the floor is not recommended.
 Where such connections are made, the engineer(s) responsible for the rack, buildings, or other structures shall provide for their interaction.

 12.2 Where connections are not made, storage racks shall be located so that the building and racks do not collide due to the design seismic forces.